isomerpages/mlaw-ccpit/_speakers-and-moderators/1-keynote-speeches.md

     <p>
     <b>Mr Johnny Teo <br>
    Assistant Chief Executive Officer (China), Enterprise Singapore <br> <br> </b>
 Mr Johnny Teo is currently Enterprise Singapore’s Assistant Chief Executive Officer for China.
-Prior to April 2021, he was the Executive Director for the Food, Healthcare & Biomedical cluster, and was concurrently the Global Markets Executive Director overseeing the Northeast Asia and Oceania regions.
+Prior to April 2021, he was the Executive Director for the Food, Healthcare & Biomedical cluster, and was concurrently the Global Markets Executive Director overseeing the Northeast Asia and Oceania regions.  <br> <br>

 Prior to the merger and set-up of Enterprise Singapore in 2018, Johnny had undertaken various supervisory responsibilities at its predecessor SPRING Singapore.
 Those included the development and implementation of policies & programmes for technology enterprises, as well as oversight of emerging technology industries such as advanced manufacturing, biomedical and cleantech.
-He was also the General Manager of the venture capital arm of SPRING Singapore between 2012-2017, which is now a unit within Enterprise Singapore called SEEDS Capital.
+He was also the General Manager of the venture capital arm of SPRING Singapore between 2012-2017, which is now a unit within Enterprise Singapore called SEEDS Capital.  <br> <br>

 Johnny studied in the UK, and holds a Master’s degree in Chemical Engineering from Imperial College.